ghl3/Jest/doc/intro.md

     defn function(a, b, c) {
         a + b + c;
-    };
+    }

 The value of a function is the value of the last expression in the body of the function when evaluated with the input parameters.
-Function bodies must include braces and, when ending a statement, the braces must terminate in a semi-colon.
+Function bodies must include curly braces and the body between the braces must consist of one or more statements or expressions (each ending in a semi-colon).

 Functions are called by passing arguments to the name bound to the function in the standard way: